-Fourteen years ago, Andy Conte, a Nutley, New Jersey, school teacher was finding himself thinking more and more about breaking away, making new and starting his own business.
+Fourteen years ago, Andy Conte, a Nutley, New Jersey, school teacher was finding himself thinking more and more about breaking away, exploring entrepreneurial opportunities and making new and starting his own business.

 A New Jerseyan through and through Conte grew up and attended high school in Nutley.
 Upon graduation from college as a Psychology major and a Communications minor young Andy took a job as a High School teacher and spent twenty-five years in education teaching subjects as diverse as Math, English, Religion, Physical Education, and then became a Guidance Counselor.
 But one thing stayed with him from college: his time studying Communications – being involved in the Radio and Television Production Department.
 Andy was instrumental in bringing this into his teaching career.
 “I loved the teaching part of my career,” says Conte.
 “I loved my kids and the chance to see them learn and grow, and I wouldn’t change a thing about it.”

 Starting his own video and production business was beginning to look attractive to an ambitious guy like Andy.
 The question was “how?”
 “One of the things our department did was shoot and edit our football games.
 Well, I was getting pretty good at it and got to thinking, ‘I’ll bet a guy could make a little money at this’.”
 Not long after that, Conte saw an ad for a business opportunity in Videomaker magazine.
 He called Robert Hanley of Home Video Studio and in June of 2001 attended a Show N Tell Saturday in Indianapolis, Indiana.
 Conte signed on without hesitation.
 Robert and Andy began planning for Andy’s new studio installation set for September of 2001.